cambiotraining/bacterial-genomics/materials/28-recombination.md

 ```
 The options we used are:

-- `-t` - the recombination free phylogenetic tree created by `Gubbins`.
+- `-t` - the recombination-free phylogenetic tree created by `Gubbins`.
 - `-r` - the GFF file containing the coordinates for the recombinant regions identified by `Gubbins`.
 - `-a` - the GFF file for the reference genome containing the coordinates for the coding regions.
 - `-o` - the figure showing the recombinant regions identified by `Gubbins`.

 ![Recombinant regions](images/sero1.recombination.png)

 The panel on the left shows the maximum-likelihood phylogeny built from the clonal frame of serotype isolates.
 The scale below shows the length of branches in base substitutions.
 The tree is coloured according to the classification of isolates, each of which corresponds to a row in the panel on the right.
 Each column in this panel is a base in the reference annotation, the annotation of which is shown at the top of the figure.
-The panel shows the distribution of inferred recombination events, which are coloured blue is they are unique to a single isolate, or red, if they are shared by multiple isolates through common ancestry.
+The panel shows the distribution of inferred recombination events, which are coloured blue if they are unique to a single isolate, or red, if they are shared by multiple isolates through common ancestry.

 :::{.callout-exercise}
 #### Run `Gubbins`